 Thinkers50 Radar Class of 2023.

-Chief strategy officer at Wieden+Kennedy New York and also marketing professor at the Ross School of Business, University of Michigan, Collins gained his doctorate in marketing from Temple University, where he studied cultural contagion and meaning-making, and an MBA with an emphasis on strategic brand marketing from the University of Michigan.
+Chief Strategy Officer at Wieden+Kennedy New York and also Marketing Professor at the Ross School of Business, University of Michigan, Marcus gained his doctorate in Marketing from Temple University, where he studied cultural contagion and meaning-making.
+His MBA – at the University of Michigan – focused on strategic brand marketing.
 Previously, he served as the chief consumer connections officer at Doner Advertising and led social engagement at Steve Stoute’s advertising agency, Translation.
-His early career was in music, co-founding a tech start-up and working on iTunes + Nike sport music initiatives at Apple.
-Collins is a recipient of Advertising Age’s 40 Under 40 award and Crain’s Business’ 40 Under 40 award, and a recent inductee into the American Advertising Federation’s Advertising Hall of Achievement.
+Marcus’ early career was in music, co-founding a tech start-up and working on iTunes + Nike sport music initiatives at Apple.
+He is a recipient of Advertising Age’s 40 Under 40 award and Crain’s Business’ 40 Under 40 award, and a recent inductee into the American Advertising Federation’s Advertising Hall of Achievement.

 For the Culture: The Power Behind What We Buy, What We Do, And Who We Want To Be (PublicAffairs, May 2023); ‘Too Foreign For Here: The Life of a Black Sheep’ (TEDxUofM, 09 March 2018); ‘Marketers Don’t Know People’ (TEDxLSSU, 08 May 2017); ‘The Muddled Myth of Going Viral: Is Virality All it’s Cracked Up to Be?’
 (TEDxGVSU, 30 May 2017).

 “Some people seem to intuitively ‘get it.’
 Most do not.
 Collins articulates ‘it’ for the rest of us and provides not just an understanding, but a guide for how to actually engage and influence culture.”